 Understand the Pitfalls

-It's important to consider the time or cost required to make a location work for you.
+It is important to consider the time or cost required to make a location work for you.
 Land use and zoning has set some perimeters around certain areas and their future use.
 Does the permitted use match what you need and if not, could you apply for a conditional use or change of use permit?

-To answer many of your questions you will need to have answers as well.
 Have you considered the use of the space and how much seating you will need or the number of people who will be occupying the space?
 Your answer will determine if there are safety and building improvements required to occupy the space.

 In some cases, sprinkler systems may be required, and you need to determine if it is feasible to install or upgrade to protect against a fire.
 Are the fire alarms adequate and working properly?